Skip to navigation menu Skip to content

 • Aligning jaws and teeth

-Your child will need surgery to align their jaws if they do not fit together properly when their bones have finished growing.
+Your child will need surgery to align their jaws if they do not fit together well when their bones have finished growing.
 This is called orthognathic surgery.
+Usually, the bones finish growing at 16 years for a female and 18 years for a male.

 Your child may need to have Le Fort I maxillary advancement surgery, mandibular osteotomy or both procedures.